eliaskosunen/scnlib/README.md

 Think [{fmt}](https://github.com/fmtlib/fmt) or C++20 `std::format`, but in the
 other direction.

-This library (or rather, the v2 version of it) is the reference implementation of the ISO C++ standards proposal [P1729 "Text Parsing"](https://wg21.link/p1729).
+This library is the reference implementation of the ISO C++ standards proposal [P1729 "Text Parsing"](https://wg21.link/p1729).

 The previous major release (v1.1.3) is hosted at the `v1`-branch.